SAP/terraform-provider-btp/docs/data-sources/directory_labels.md

 page_title: "btp_directory_labels Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Get all the user-defined labels that are currently assigned to a specific directory.
+  Gets all the user-defined labels that are currently assigned to a specific directory.
   Tip:
   You must be assigned to the global account admin or viewer role.
 These roles assignments are not needed for directories of which you are the directory admin.
   Further documentation: